 A hint of tartness makes this a great baking variety, used frequently in desserts.
 A descendant of the McIntosh, this variety is a bit sweeter than its ancestor.
 Known for its white flesh and excellent flavor.

 Empires premiered in 1966 in the Empire State of New York, a cross between Red Delicious and McIntosh developed by the New York State Agricultural Experiment Station.
 This crisp, juicy apple has a delightful sweet-tart flavor and creamy white flesh, making it a good all-purpose apple.
 Stake out your Empire between September and July.

 Crisp snappy bite over a mellow sweetness.
 Michigan’s 3rd most popular apple for fresh eating or cooking.
 Looks great, smells sweet, eats like a dream!

 A gingery-smooth, sweet taste treat lies under a thin skin.
 The most popular yellow apple, Golden’s may be eaten fresh or cut up in salads.
 Professional’s choice for applesauce or cider, baking pies and other desserts.

 This apple is hot!
 And mighty crisp.
 Combines unusual color and excellent sweet flavor with a great bite.
 Use it for fresh eating, fresh-cut slices or cut up in salads.

-This is old, well-known variety, was discovered as a chance seedling by John McIntosh in 1811.
+This old, well-known variety, was discovered as a chance seedling by John McIntosh in 1811.
 Its deep red finish sometimes carries a green blush.
 Juicy, tangy tart McIntosh has a tender, white flesh.
 It is best used for snacking and applesauce, but some people enjoy its tart flavor in pies as well.
 (Cook’s hints: McIntosh’s flesh cooks down easily; if pie making, cut your slices thick or add a thickener).
 This apple is typically available from September through May.

 Photos by: Michigan Apple Committee